TondaHack/eth-transaction-check/README.md

-# Transaction Confirmation
+# ETH Transaction Check

 This project is separated into two apps, Core and WebApi.

 The Core app marks the transaction as valid when it has at least 2 confirmations.
-The Core app could be used as command-line application or called in other umbrella apps as well.
+The Core app could be used as command-line application or in other umbrella apps as well.

 WebApi is Pheonix application including REST API (scope `api/v1/`) and very simple React application (scope `/`).
 REST API and WEB application are in one module and when the app will crease they could be separated.